mohan/csvdb/readme.md

 ## Note

 * Database maintenance like backup, archiving and other operations are manual.
+* Writes are fast.
+For a write updates centric application a regular database is recommended.
 * **Not tested**, do not use.
 * Please feel free to implement it yourself.